 in plastic pots for an prolonged period.

 Buy seed tray kits now

-in a starter tray, is the way to go for many gardeners.
+pots in a starter tray, is preferred by many gardeners.
 Square pots, in strips

 of 5 to 8 pots, fit in plastic flats.
-Refills for trays are available.
+Refills are available.

 Buy seed starter tray kits with peat strips